 Algorithm~\ref{def: wireless algo} takes advantage of the fact that robots can communicate to each other wirelessly.
 This also implies that lack of message transmission is effectively another method of information exchange.
 In what follows point $A$ will always be the starting point of \ro2, and $A'$ denotes its antipodal point.
-For the sake of the analysis and w.l.o.g. we will assume that \ro2 is the one that first finds an interesting point $I=\{E,T\}$, say at time $x:=\arc{AI}$.
+For the sake of the analysis and w.l.o.g. we will assume that \ro2 is the one that first finds a PoI $I=\{E,T\}$, say at time $x:=\arcc{AI}$.
 We call $B,C$ the points that are at clockwise and counter-clockwise arc-distance $\alpha$ from $I$ respectively.
-Figure~\ref{fig: general pic 3 dist - wireless} depicts the interesting points encountered.
+Figure~\ref{fig: general pic 3 dist - wireless} depicts the PoI encountered.

-The description of Algorithm~\ref{def: wireless algo} is from the perspective of the robot that finds first an interesting point, that we always assume is \ro2.
-Next we assume that the finding of any interesting point is instantaneously transmitted and received by the two robots.
-Also, if at any moment, the positions of the interesting points are learned by the two robots, then the robots attempt a ``confident evacuation'' using the shortest possible trajectory.
+The description of Algorithm~\ref{def: wireless algo} is from the perspective of the robot that finds first a PoI, that we always assume is \ro2.
+Next we assume that the finding of any PoI is instantaneously observed by the two robots.
+Also, if at any moment, the positions of the PoI are learned by the two robots, then the robots attempt a ``confident evacuation'' using the shortest possible trajectory.
 This means for example that if the treasure is not picked up by any robot, then the two robots will compete in order to pick it up and return it to the exit, moving in the interior of the disk.

 Correctness of Algorithm \ref{def: wireless algo} is straightforward, since the two robots follow a ``greedy-like evacuation protocol'' (still, they use different starting points depending on the value of $\dist$).
 Also, the performance analysis of the algorithm, effectively proving Theorem~\ref{thm: wireless upper bound}, is a matter of a straightforward case-analysis.
-We note that our worst-case analysis is tight, in that for every $\alpha\geq0$ there exist configurations in which the performance is exactly as promised by Theorem~\ref{thm: wireless upper bound}.
-Moreover, we may assume that $\dist>0$ as otherwise the problem is solved when one interesting point is found.
+We note that our worst-case analysis is tight, in that for every $\alpha\geq0$ there exist configurations in which the performance of Algorithm \ref{def: wireless algo} is exactly as promised by Theorem~\ref{thm: wireless upper bound}.
+Moreover, we may assume that $\dist>0$ as otherwise the problem is solved when one PoI is found.